Resonant second harmonic generation in a two-dimensional electron system: Formulation of the model and technical approach

 \subsection{Nonlinear response and second harmonic}

 The second order correction to the Wigner distribution function is given by

 where now the second order in electric field perturbation matrix function is determined from \beg \en and $z_{2\omega}=-2i\omega+{\tau}^{-1}$.
 In full analogy with the discussion above, we proceed by calculating the trace over the spin indices of $\hat{W}_{\bk\eps}^{(2)}$.
 For clarity, we separate the expression for $\textrm{Tr}_\sigma[\hat{W}_{\bk\eps}^{(2)}]$ into four parts, each representing a distinct contribution to the second harmonic of the current density.
+The specific details of this decomposition into different contributions can be found in the Appendices.

 The first contribution that we will consider is given by the following expression